TheDeFiQuant/OBv1-Code-Analysis/README.md

 ### Conclusion

-OpenBook DEX leverages the high throughput and low latency of the Solana blockchain to provide a fast and secure trading experience.
+OpenBook DEX leverages the high throughput and low latency of Solana to provide a fast and secure trading experience.
 Its robust state management, efficient matching engine, and extensive testing ensure that it can handle the demands of a decentralized exchange while maintaining security and reliability.